FlashSystems/just-config/README.md

 ## Changelog

-* Version 0.8.0
+* Version 0.8.0\
   Initial Release

-* Version 0.8.1
+* Version 0.8.1\
   Add some more examples

-* Version 0.9.0
+* Version 0.9.0\
   **Breaking change**: Added range syntax for configuration values and range validation.
 All occurences of `values()` and `between()` must be updated.
 The error handling for validation errors of the `between`-validator has changes as well.

 ## Design rational

-If you are interested about the rational behind the design of this library (and can stand some highly opinionated reasoning) you can read on.
+If you are interested about the rationale behind the design of this library (and can stand some highly opinionated reasoning) you can read on.

 ### No data types

 I don't think that data types in configuration files are a good idea.
 What do I mean by "data types"?
 TOML for example distinguishes strings, numbers, dates, etc. They are represented differently within the configuration file.
 Let's assume you've got a configuration file that reads `cache_timeout=42`.
 That's ok, but now the next version of your program should allow the user to disable the cache.
 You think about it and decide (like many have done before) to use the value 0 as a magic value for disabling the cache.
 That's fine for now.
-But after a few versions, you want do add infinite cache timeout.
+But after a few versions, you want to add infinite cache timeout.
 You can't just use `"infinite"` or some other string, because all old configuration files only have the number in there.
 You can allow both, strings and numbers but that increases the complexity and it does something else: It makes the configuration file much harder to understand.
 The `infinite` value is not a string.
 It's a special constant (a literal) and putting it between quotation marks conveys the completely wrong message.
 A string is an arbitrary sequence of characters that can be chosen by the user.
 Not a single, constant value.
 By having different data types within your configuration file you've created a restriction for you as a developer and/or a maintenance burden for the user.

 I think a better solution is to keep the data type out of the configuration format. `cache_timeout=42` is a valid value and `cache_timeout=infinite` is also valid.
 Go ahead and add `cache_timeout="twenty minutes"`.
 It's up to the application to determine the meaning of the value part.
-If you want to put an exclamation mark in front of you constants: Just do it.
+If you want to put an exclamation mark in front of your constants: Just do it.
 The configuration library should not impose any restrictions on you.

 ### Line continuation